-Keep in mind, the cabinets next to and above stoves and ovens will get warm and can develop condensation.
-Powdered milk should not be kept in these locations, as exposure to moisture will cause it to rapidly spoil.
+Keep in mind the cabinets next to and above stoves and ovens will get warm and can develop condensation.
+Powdered milk should not be kept in these locations, as exposure to moisture will cause it to spoil rapidly.

 Once opened, the container of powdered milk should be tightly sealed after each use.
 This will keep it safe from moisture, air, and any potential pests.

-Helpful Tip: If your powdered milk came in a bag or packaging that is not re-sealable, it should be transferred to an airtight container that can be properly sealed.
+Helpful Tip: If your powdered milk comes in a bag or packaging that is not re-sealable, it should be transferred to an airtight container that can be properly sealed.